tokio-rs/website/content/docs/getting-started/tls.md

 weight = 8
 +++

-Much of the functionality throughout the Tokio stack is generic to be as flexible as possible.
+Much of the functionality throughout the Tokio stack is generic, so as to be as flexible as possible.
 A great way to show an example of that is to explore how we might make a simple HTTP request over HTTPS using TLS.
 In this example we'll only use `tokio-core` for now rather than `tokio-proto`, but the concepts